As companies embrace AI, it's a job-seeker's market

 A shortage of trained workers “will definitely slow the rate of diffusion of the new technology and any productivity gains that accompany it,” said Chad Syverson, a professor at the University of Chicago Booth School of Business.

 U.S. government data does not track job openings or hires in artificial intelligence specifically, but online job postings tracked by jobsites including Indeed, Ziprecruiter and Glassdoor show job openings for AI-related positions are surging.
 AI job postings as a percentage of overall job postings at Indeed nearly doubled in the past two years, according to data provided by the company.
 Searches on Indeed for AI jobs, meanwhile increased just 15 percent.
-(For a graphic, please see tmsnrt.rs/2CEi4eG

 Universities are trying to keep up.
 Applicants to UC Berkeley’s doctoral program in electrical engineering and computer science numbered 300 a decade ago, but by last year had surged to 2,700, with more than half of applicants interested in AI, according to professor Pieter Abbeel.
 In response, the school tripled its entering class to 30 in the fall of 2017.